afroinnovate/afi_loadboard_app/Changlelog.md

     - Display those data in the bid expand mode.
 9. Enhance bid status update from the shipper to give a reason why he reject - or else give the reason as "Please reduce your price"
 10. Enhance carrier bidding, to show the reason why their bids get rejected
-11. Fix bid dashboard 401 unhandled error by logging out the user if the session expired.
-12. Fix Filtering on load board view and sorting